'Smoke on board' EgyptAir plane before crash

-"There were ACAR messages emitted by the plane indicating that there was smoke in the cabin shortly before data transmission broke off," a spokesman for France's Bureau of Investigations and Analysis told AFP.
+"There were ACARS messages emitted by the plane indicating that there was smoke in the cabin shortly before data transmission broke off," a spokesman for France's Bureau of Investigations and Analysis told AFP.

-It was "far too soon to interpret and understand the cause of the accident as long as we have not found the wreckage or the flight data recorders," the spokesman said.
+It was "far too soon to interpret and understand the cause of the accident as long as we have not found the wreckage or the flight data recorders", he said.

-Search teams were scouring the eastern Mediterranean on Saturday for more parts of the plane and the black boxes for clues on why it came down.
+Search teams were scouring the eastern Mediterranean Saturday for more parts of the plane and the black boxes.

 While Egypt's aviation minister has pointed to terrorism as more likely than technical failure, French Foreign Minister Jean-Marc Ayrault said Saturday that nothing was being ruled out.

-"At this time... all theories are being examined and none is favoured," he told a news conference in Paris after meeting with relatives of passengers.
+"At this time... all theories are being examined and none is favoured," he told a news conference in Paris.

-The disaster comes just seven months after the bombing of a Russian passenger jet over Egypt's Sinai peninsula in October that killed all 224 people on board.
+The disaster comes just seven months after the bombing of a Russian airliner over Egypt's Sinai peninsula in October that killed all 224 people on board.

-The Islamic State group was quick to claim responsibility for the attack, but there has been no such claim linked to the EgyptAir crash.
+The Islamic State group was quick to claim responsibility for that attack, but there has been no such claim linked to the EgyptAir crash.

 The plane disappeared between the Greek island of Karpathos and the Egyptian coast in the early hours of Thursday.